scottlaird/nel-collector/README.md

 ### systemd unit

-I should include a systemd unit file here.
-TBD.
+There is a systemd unit file for `nel-collector` in [nel-collector.service](nel-collector.service).
+It will require minor modifications to work in your environment, but it should be a good starting point.